DeployEdit this page

 Vercel

-To deploy to Vercel, use the @lazarv/react-server-adapter-vercel package.
-This adapter is specifically designed to work with Vercel and it's configuration.
+To deploy to Vercel, use the built-in vercel adapter.
+This adapter is specifically designed to work with Vercel and its configuration.

 First you need to initialize your project with Vercel.
 You can do this by running the following command: